shanto268/QLearning_Autonomous_Vehicle_Experiment/README.md

 ```python
 final_reward = aggregate_reward - timesteps_taken_to_complete_10_cycles
 ```

+## Cases and Resolution (Reward Allocation) for version 2.0

+These are the following cases that may be result of a lane changing action.

+1. Action leading to footpath
+    * Highest Penalty
+    * End Episode
+2. Action leading to occupied cell (sideswapping collision)
+    * Highest Penalty
+    * End Episode
+3. Action leading to collision from speeding vehicle during lane change (runaway collision)
+    * Highest Penalty
+    * End Episode
+4. Action leading to empty cell
+    * Good Reward
+    * Continue Episode
+5. Action to not change lane and lane change was not possible.
+    * Good Reward
+    * Continue Episode
+6. Action leading to empty cell and not run over (safe lane switch)
+    * Better Reward
+    * Continue Episode
+7. Action leading to safe lane switch which results in better velocity gain (optimal lane switch)
+    * Best Reward
+    * Continue Episode
+8. Action to not change lane which results in better velocity gain (optimal cruise)
+    * Best Reward
+    * Continue Episode
+9. Action to not change lane and lane change was possible and beneficial - velocity gain was possible and not enjoyed (nonaggressive)
+    * Penalty
+    * Continue Episode

+## Training Plan
+Training must be done for finite number of episodes and each episode must start with random initial conditions.
+The training code must allow for models to learn from previous trained models.
+The training model can include neural networks for efficient training (in the works).

 ## Customization
 In order to change the simulation condition, edit the file "config\case.py".
 ```python